JAMstack contact form: the complete 2026 guide

 JAMstack - JavaScript, APIs, Markup - is built around the premise that you don't need a server for most of what websites do.
 The contact form is the place where that promise wobbles.
 You need some backend, somewhere, to receive the POST.
 This guide walks through every realistic option in 2026, with honest tradeoffs.

-What "contact form on a JAMstack site" actually means
+What does "contact form on a JAMstack site" actually mean?

 You have a static site (Vercel, Netlify, Cloudflare Pages, GitHub Pages, S3 hosting - pick any).
 The site is HTML and JS shipped from a CDN.
 There's no PHP, no Rails, no Node server you control.
 Now you want a form that: